williandrade/cupertino_native/README.md

 This package is a proof of concept for bringing Liquid Glass to Flutter.
 Contributions are most welcome.
 What we have here can serve as a great starting point for building a complete, polished library.
 The vision for this package is to bridge the gap until we have a good, new Cupertino library written entirely in Flutter.
 To move toward completeness, we can also improve parts that are easy to write in Flutter to match the new Liquid Glass style (e.g., improved `CupertinoScaffold`, theme, etc.).

+Read the release blogpost: 👉 [Is it time for Flutter to leave the uncanny valley?](https://medium.com/serverpod/is-it-time-for-flutter-to-leave-the-uncanny-valley-b7f2cdb834ae)

 ## Installation

 Add the dependency in your app’s `pubspec.yaml`: